Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Results

 \section{Results}

-All experiments reported are run on a Intel Core i7-11850H CPU @ 2.5GHz in order to ensure a fair comparison in computation time for the different preconditioners.
-In practice, it is possible to further accelerate our proposed \texttt{NeuralIF} method if specialized hardware such as GPUs are used.

-The overall goal is to reduce total computational time required to solve the problem up to a given precision measured by the residual as described in Section~\ref{sec:methods}.
-The time used to compute the preconditioner beforehand therefore needs to be traded-off with the achieved speed-up through the usage of the preconditioner.
-Therefore, we compare the different methods based on both the time required to compute the preconditioner (P-time) and time needed to solve the preconditioned linear equation system (CG-time) which is directly related to the number of iterations required.
-The preconditioned conjugate gradient method shown in Algorithm~\ref{alg:spcc} requires additional matrix multiplications compared to the non-preconditioned version of CG.
-Thus, the preconditioner can only be amortized when the linear system becomes significantly easier to solve. \citet{golub2013matrix} measure how useful a preconditioner is by the strength of the inequality
+The overall goal of preconditioning techniques is to reduce total computational time required to solve the linear equation system up to a given precision (here, we choose $10^{-6}$) measured by the residual norm as described in Section~\ref{sec:methods}.
+The time used to compute the preconditioner beforehand, therefore, needs to be traded off with the achieved speed-up through the usage of the preconditioner.
+We compare the different methods based on both the time required to compute the preconditioner (P-time) and the time needed to solve the preconditioned linear equation system using the CG method (CG-time) which is related to the number of iterations required.
+However, the type and the sparsity of the obtained preconditioner also influences the time-per-iteration.
+For instance in factorized preconditioners the sparse triangular solve method scales with the number of non-zero elements \citep{davis2016survey} while diagonal preconditioners can be applied in a fully parallelized fashion.
+The implementation details for the conjugate gradient method and different baselines and methods are described in Appendix~\ref{app:implementation}.

-We test our \texttt{NeuralIF} method on two different datasets.
-The first dataset consists of synthetically generated problems.
-The other one arises from a real-world application in scientific computing.
-The details for the dataset generation as well as the implementation details of the method can be found in the appendix.
+We consider two different datasets in our experiments.
+The first dataset consists of synthetically generated problems where we can easily control the size and sparsity of the generated problem instances.
+The other class is motivated by problems arising in scientific computing by discretizing the Poisson PDE on varying grids using the finite element method.
+The details for the dataset generation can be found in Appendix~\ref{appendix:data}.